hattmo/c2profilejs/readme.md

 ## About

-C2 Profile JS is a web server designed to ease the generation of C2 profiles for the implant tool [Cobalt Strike](https://www.cobaltstrike.com/).
+C2 Profile JS is a web app designed to ease the generation of C2 profiles for the implant tool [Cobalt Strike](https://www.cobaltstrike.com/).
 C2 profiles are not overly complex but when red teams need to adapt to BLUEFOR on the fly, time is a critical factor.
 C2 Profile JS can improve turnaround time for C2 profiles and reduce chances of error.

 ## Dependencies